 From Miyajima Pier, it takes around a 15 to 20-minute walk to get to Mikuniya.

-☛ As Mikuniya is located on the hill leading to Daishōin Temple, be prepared to walk uphill and try to travel light.
-You can also catch a taxi if you don’t want to walk, but please note traffic restrictions applies on roads in Miyajima during the day.
+☛ As Mikuniya is located on the hill leading to Daishōin Temple, be prepared to walk uphill and try to travel lightly.
+You can also catch a taxi if you don’t want to walk, but please note traffic restrictions applies on roads on Miyajima Island during the day.
 Accompanied by the large crowd of tourists, catching a taxi might be a slower option to get to the guesthouse.

 ☛ Once you check in, you can borrow the electric bikes from the guesthouse to move around!